 We believe Arch is positioned to benefit from the increased economic activity related to energy and resource efficiency.
-Through our casualty insurance business, we are offering more products that support solar energy, wind, methane recovery, biofuel production and LEED-certified buildings.
+Through our casualty insurance business, we have introduced products that support solar energy, wind, methane recovery, biofuel production and Leadership in Energy and Environmental Design (LEED)-certified buildings.